 As a result, people with runner’s knees can experience dull pain around the front of the knee where the end of the thigh bone joints with the knee.
 Eventually, however, this can cause more acute pain when you are active, move your knee repeatedly, or sit for a long time with your knees bent.
 It can also cause swelling and tenderness, as well as an audible sound when you move your knee.

 Your runner’s knee pain can prevent you from living an active lifestyle or simply performing everyday tasks with minimal pain.
-At Metro Pain and Vein Centers, we can help you take steps towards managing this pain.
+At Metro Pain Centers, we can help you take steps towards managing this pain.
 After diagnosing your condition, our team of runner’s knee specialists, pain management experts, and other medical professionals can develop a treatment plan that minimizes your pain.

 Your treatment plan can depend on a number of factors, including your age, overall health, the condition of your knee, and your preferred treatment plans.
 Some of the non-surgical treatment methods available to treat runner’s knee include:

-At Metro Pain and Vein Centers, you’ll work with a runner’s knee specialist that can determine the right pain management plan for you.
+At Metro Pain Centers, you’ll work with a runner’s knee specialist that can determine the right pain management plan for you.
 By reducing your pain and taking steps to improve your mobility, you can go back to living an active lifestyle with minimal pain.

 Runner’s knee injuries have many causes, which is why the severity of your injuries or your condition can vary from other patients with runner’s knee.
 So when it comes to treatment, your condition should be managed based on your own unique needs and concerns.

-At Metro Pain and Vein Centers, your recovery is our top priority.
+At Metro Pain Centers, your recovery is our top priority.
 We can take steps to help manage your symptoms and prevent your pain from hindering your lifestyle.
 Your customized treatment plan comes from a runner’s knee specialist that can help you manage your pain, which can improve your quality of life.

 Runner’s knee can be treated to get better, but there’s no guarantee that it won’t return, especially if you engage in sports.
 That’s why our treatment plans involve preventive measures to reduce the risk of the pain returning to affect your mobility.
 Some of the preventive treatment we use include: